Good Morning Creatives!

 With the release of 3 different styles of the Illustrating Bibles from Dayspring, the wider margins are really opening up the possibilities for using ALL of your Gel Press plates in your Bible journaling.

 Silver Acrylic Paint

 Marabou Graphix Fineliner in Black

-Alcohol ink on my Gel Press plates is one of my all time favorite techniques!
-The fast drying alcohol inks allows for super crisp textures, while keeping the vibrant colors of the inks.
+Alcohol ink on my Gel Press plates is one of my all-time favorite techniques!
+The fast-drying alcohol inks allow for super crisp textures while keeping the vibrant colors of the inks.

 To start, gather your supplies, choosing a variety of alcohol ink colors.

 Next, find a surface to apply the butterfly wing plate from the ” Sweet Nature” set.
 An acrylic block is perfect for this!

 Dot your alcohol inks on your plate and using the “tapping” technique, move your alcohol ink across your plate.

 TIP: Using colors from the same color family adds depth and decreases the potential for making “mud” if you over-mix it.